Agoric/documentation/main/ertp/api/math-helpers.md

 # MathHelpers
-AmountMath is about doing math operations on `amount`s, which are extents labeled with a brand.
+AmountMath is about doing math operations on `amount`s, which are values labeled with a brand.
-AmountMath uses MathHelpers to do its extent arithmatic operations.
+AmountMath uses MathHelpers to do its value arithmatic operations.
 It then brands the results, creating a new `amount`.

 There are three different types of MathHelpers, each of which implements all the methods shown